 Leveling up is crucial to meeting the needs of high-achieving students who require more challenging assignments.
 When designing early-finisher work, ensure that it is designed as an extension or challenge rather than just something to kill time.
 It’s also essential to increase the rigor of the assignment rather than merely adding more work.
 For example, you could add fractions or integers instead of whole numbers, add more steps, or make the figure more complicated.
 By doing so, you’re challenging high-achieving students to think critically and outside the box.

 For example, let’s consider the equation 4 + 2(3x – 5) = -18.
 To level this up, you could add a variable to the term on the right or make two of the numbers a fraction.
 You could also make it an inequality or add a second variable, asking students to solve for y and then graph it.
 By doing this, you’re challenging high-achieving students to think more critically and apply their knowledge to more complex problems.

 It’s important to note that not every assignment needs to be leveled, and you’ll know when leveling is appropriate through informal assessments.
 Also, don’t hesitate to ask for help from a math coach or interventionist to level problems and get their input whenever possible.

 In conclusion, leveling resources is an essential aspect of differentiation that helps meet the unique learning needs of all students.
 By following these tips, you can ensure that your students are appropriately challenged, and struggling learners are given the necessary support to succeed.

 Exclusive FREE Math Resources!

-Provide your info to instantly receive access to free resources and stay up to date with tips, products and insider information!
+Provide your info to instantly receive access to a free resource library and stay up to date with tips, products and insider information!